Pencil fighting: History

 It has been suggested that pencil fighting became popular toward the end of the 1970s, played by students despite the disapproval of school educators, i.e., "the teachers who would commonly issue two pencils to each student at the beginning of the school year and later only as required."

 Pencil fighting in the late 1970s was also and more commonly known as "Pencil Break", "Cracks" or "Pencils."
-Elementary, Middle (Junior High) School, and High School students played the game often.
+Elementary, middle (junior high) school, and high school students played the game often.
 It was such a beloved activity, students would either purchase, seek out, and or trade certain brands of pencils, known for their design and durability characteristics, e.g., strength of the wood, ability to bend backwards without breaking, so as to develop the greatest possible amount of force.
 Often, students would simply walk up to classmates & hold one end of their pencil with both hands in a state of readiness.
 The other student almost instinctively knew and understood the meaning and request to play on sight.
 Students held word of mouth competitions before, after, and even during class in some instances; often near the back of a classroom, as students were required to line-up in order to use one of two industrial strength and wall mounted pencil sharpeners for regular pencil sharpening before, during, and after classes.
 Students sometimes would gather in small and even large circles and groups to play.
 Often, most one-on-one competitions were held on the school grounds, i.e., classroom hallways, in the school bathroom, in the school yard, next to and by the side or back of a class, while riding the school bus to and from school, and while on the way to events, trips, etc. Games commonly lasted less than half of one minute.

-Pencil break was enjoyed the most when the opponent's pencil was either a new or freshly sharpened.
+Pencil break was enjoyed most when the opponent's pencil was either new or freshly sharpened.
 However, the game was often played twice or several times, based on the final length left after a loss.
-Advanced or Expert level players were able to break a pencil of any size brought before them.
 A standard No. 2 pencil could be realistically broken four times by an expert player.
 Novice players required several strikes before their opponents pencil was broken if ever.
 Some players removed the rubber eraser, forming the metal clamp into an edged point that was able to concentrate the cutting, sawing, and breaking power for each strike.
 Other players might chew on their pencil, compressing the wood so as to make it tougher to break a pencil.
 In most cases however, superior technique and method over the type of pencil and any upgrade was the preferred approach to winning consistently.
 It was common for an advanced player's pencil to last over several games before his pencil broke.